Fort Lauderdale Requesting Urine When Police Only Suspect Alcohol Attorneys

 A attorney will understand the law and determine whether a police officer has the right to ask you to take a test.
 If not, the attorney will file a motion to suppress with the court.
 If successful with their motion, any evidence obtained after law enforcement broke the law is suppressed, meaning it is inadmissible in court and cannot be used against you.

-Our Requesting Urine When Police Only Suspect Alcohol Attorney in Fort Lauderdale Will Uphold Your Rights
+Our Fort Lauderdale Requesting Urine When Police Only Suspect Alcohol Attorneys Will Uphold Your Rights

 If police asked you to submit to a urine test after passing a breath test, that can provide the defense you need in your DUI case.
 At Meldon Law, our Fort Lauderdale requesting urine when police only suspect alcohol attorney will know how to get the results of your test suppressed so you have the best chance of beating the charges.
 Call us today at 800-373-8000 or contact us online to schedule a free consultation.